Is moss safe for pets?

 The sensible line

 Treat living moss as the harmless plant it is, clean anything wild before it goes near an animal, and keep dyed and preserved moss away from chewers.
 Do that and moss is one of the safer green things to have around pets, which is part of why it features so often in the enclosures we build for them.
+If in any doubt about a particular product, the maker or supplier can usually tell you exactly what has gone into it.

 ← Back to guides